 Capital Assets - Capital assets are defined by the Library as assets with an estimated useful life in excess of one year that exceed \$2,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Right of use assets of the Library are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
 Donated capital assets are recorded at estimated fair market value at the date of donation.